 The SIA 777-200ER fleet currently operates in a single configuration, with 26 of the 2006 J Business Class seats in a 1-2-1 configuration, and 245 Economy Class seats in a mostly 3-3-3 configuration.

 |26 J (2006 J)

 |777-200ER aircraft in service at 7th May 2020: 4|

-Note 5th February 2018: 9V-SVF with the old ‘Spacebed’ business class seats has been retired from revenue service and is set for disposal.
+Note 5th February 2018: 9V-SVF with the old ‘Spacebed’ business class seats has been retired from revenue service.
 There is therefore only one 777-200ER version now flying, the Version 1 aircraft.
 This page has been updated to reflect the changes.